uriafranko/Monitor-Assests/README.md

 requests
 bs4
 ```
-and execute this command to install it locally:
+and execute this command to install the packages locally:
 ```text
 pip install -r requirements.txt -t vendored
 ```